I am a compassionate truth-seeker and truth-speaker.

 I am a deep feeler, and I value presence, sensitivity and thoughtfulness, as well as curiosity, play and creativity.

 I was initiated into my own personal healing journey through loss, which shook me to my core, but also brought me into a more full experience of my self.
-This loss sparked deep exploration of the darkened corners of my internal world.
-Through this exploration, I have come to understand the process and experience of going into unknown, uncharted territory, and the transformation that is possible through the courageous act of self exploration with the support of honest, attentive relationship.
-Today, I continue to do the work of making space for my heart, and sinking more fully into my truth, even though growth can still feel overwhelming sometimes.
+This loss sparked deep exploration of my inner world, bringing me closer to my emotional truths.
+Through this process, I have come to understand the experience of going into the depths of unknown, uncharted territory, and the transformation that is possible through the courageous act of self exploration with the support of honest, attentive relationship.
+Today, I continue to do the work of making space for my heart, connecting with my body, and sinking more fully into my experience.

-I believe therapy can be a personal revolutionary act: it can support you in challenging the rules and agreements of the past, going against the grain of conditioned patterns, and creating choice, intimacy, & aliveness where habitual walls once stood.
+I believe therapy can be a revolutionary and rebellious act: it can support us in challenging the rules and agreements of the past (internally, relationally, intergenerationally, and collectively) going against the grain of conditioned societal and systemic patterns, and creating choice, intimacy, & aliveness where habitual walls once stood.

 I believe therapy can support us in healing the wounds of our ancestry, clearing paths for future generations.

 I believe therapy can offer us a way of connecting with ourselves that allows for a more full experience of embodiment, of feeling alive, and knowing our belonging in the world.

 I am continuously working to examine my privilege as a white, able-bodied, cis-gendered woman, and acknowledge the impact systems of oppression have had and continue to have on the different bodies and communities of our world.
 I believe acknowledgement of privilege and oppression, and how these forces impact our bodies, is a crucial piece of the therapeutic work, and I welcome conversations around difference and power dynamics with my clients.